View videoWindows Media Player (wmv)

 A: Cautiously pull to the right and stop.
 Ohio law says you may not pull past the school bus as long as the bus driver is displaying the “stopped” signals or loading or unloading children.
 Likewise, the fire truck driver may not pass the school bus until the bus driver confirms that all children are safely out of the way.

-This "Law You Can Use" is a weekly consumer legal information column provided by the Ohio State Bar Association.
-This article was prepared by Lawrence T. Bennett, Esq., program chair, Fire Science & Emergency Management, University of Cincinnati.
+This "Law You Can Use" consumer legal information column provided by the Ohio State Bar Association.
+It was prepared by Lawrence T. Bennett, Esq., program chair, Fire Science & Emergency Management, University of Cincinnati.